-where λET is latent heat flux (W m-2), ET is mean daily evapotranspiration (mm s-1, converted to mm d-1 by multiplying by 86400 s d-1), λ is the latent heat of vaporization (~2.26 x 106 J kg-1), s is the slope of the curve relating saturated vapor pressure (esat in Pa) to air temperature (Pa K-1), ρ is air density (kg m-3), Cp is the specific heat capacity of air (J kg-1 K-1), D is the vapor pressure deficit (esat-e, where e is actual vapor pressure in Pa), ra is the aerodynamic surface resistance (s m-1), γ is the psychometric constant (∼0.066 kPa °C−1 or as calculated in Mu et al, 2007), and rs is the resistance of the land surface or plant canopy to ET (s m-1).
+where λET is latent heat flux (W m-2), ET is mean daily evapotranspiration (mm s-1, converted to mm d-1 by multiplying by 86400 s d-1), λ is the latent heat of vaporization (~2.26 x 106 J kg-1), s is the slope of the curve relating saturated vapor pressure (esat in Pa) to air temperature (Pa K-1), ρ is air density (kg m-3), Cp is the specific heat capacity of air (J kg-1 K-1), D is the vapor pressure deficit (esat-e, where e is actual vapor pressure in Pa), ra is the aerodynamic surface resistance (s m-1), γ is the psychrometric constant (∼0.066 kPa °C−1 or as calculated in Mu et al, 2007), and rs is the resistance of the land surface or plant canopy to ET (s m-1).
 Rn-G is for the 24-hour period, so G is usually close to zero.
 Several of these parameters (s, γ, ρ, Cp, e, esat) are determined from either global gridded or local meteorological data or elevation and do not depend on satellite-derived vegetation characteristics.
 The two main parameters that control ET for different vegetation types and different levels of soil moisture stress are ra and, more importantly, rs.
 The meteorological inputs are taken from either local meteorological stations or gridded global meteorological datasets, and include air temperature, which is used to calculate esat, and relative humidity, which is used to calculate e.
 Both temperature and RH are measured at a specified height, usually 1.25, 2, or 3 m above the ground.

 Alternatively, the Priestley-Taylor equation has been used in global models, particularly the PT-JPL model (Fisher et al., 2008), and in several scatterplot methods (Jiang and Islam, 2001):